VasgoTheTotoroo/Median_Filter/README.md

-# MedianFilter
+# Median filter optimization technique
-The goal was to use optimization technique to build a better median filter than OpenCV in C++.
+This project use optimization technique to build a fast median filter.